tvheadend/tvheadend-documentation/docs/webui/dvr_autorec.md

 recordings done by this entry into the specified subdirectory.

 > Useful for e.g. recording multiple different news broadcasts into one common
 > subdirectory called “News”.
-The backshlash and other special characters
+The backslash and other special characters
 > are escaped, so it is possible to create only one sublevel
 > subdirectories (the base path for the target directory is always taken
 > from the DVR configuration).